binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 `--privileged` option) are placed in a cgroup which deny access to all device nodes.

-However, there is a way to tell docker to add additional rules to this cgroup before launching the container: `--device-cgroup-rule`.
+However, there is a way to tell Docker to add additional rules to this cgroup before launching the container: `--device-cgroup-rule`.
 It must be added to the `run` command and is followed by a rule specification, which takes this form:

     a|b|c MAJOR_OR_ASTERISK:MINOR_OR_ASTERISK [rwm]

-Basically, the first field is a letter among `a`, `b`, `c` which defines the device node type: `b`lock, `c`haracter and `a`ll.
+Basically, the first field is a letter among `b`, `c` and `a`,  which defines the device node type: block, character and all.
 It is followed by the major and minor numbers separated by a colon; an asterisk can be used instead of a number to match all majors, all minors or both.
-Finally the last field defines the allowed operations: `r`ead, `w`rite, `m`knod.
+Finally, the last field defines the allowed operations: read, write, mknod.
+Any combination of operations can be specified in a single rule.

 Back to our previous test, which failed to call `dd` on the device node.
 This device has a major of 189 and is a character device.
-Let's try to call `dd` again, but this time we tell Docker to allow read and access to every character device with a major of 189:
+Let's try to call `dd` again, but this time we tell Docker to allow read and write access to every character device with a major of 189:

     $ docker run -it --rm -v /dev/bus/usb:/dev/bus/usb \
         --device-cgroup-rule 'c 189:* rw' \